dikortis/LetsTalkETC/Episodes/Episode_14.md

-and that kind of path sometimes I would have jobs where they just wanted the type of person that keeps his head down and bangs out boring code and and sometimes I would be thinking of my mind would be in all these other places and i would i would get bored to death with
+and that kind of path sometimes I would have jobs where they just wanted the type of person that keeps his head down and bangs out boring code and sometimes I would be thinking of my mind would be in all these other places and i would i would get bored to death with